Daniel Van Buyten: Personal life

 Van Buyten's father, Franz, was a popular Belgian catcher/wrestler in Europe from 1960 to 1980.
 His mother, Renate, is German.

 Bank theft incident

-While he was with Manchester City, he, along with players Djamel Belmadi and Matías Vuoso, were the victim of theft perpetrated by two bankers.
+While he was with Manchester City, he, along with players Djamel Belmadi and Matías Vuoso, were the victims of theft perpetrated by two bankers.
 In January 2006, the bank workers, Paul Sherwood, a cashier, and Paul Hanley, his supervisor, were jailed for 32 months and 12 months respectively.